-As illustrated in Figure 13, you access the devices with the iucvconn program from another Linux instance.
+As illustrated in Figure 13 on page 39, you access the devices with the iucvconn program from another Linux instance.
 Both Linux instances are guests of the same z/VM system.
 IUCV provides the communication between the two Linux instances.
 With this setup, you can access terminal devices on Linux instances with no external network connection.